midaskira/Hellstrap/README.md

    <img src="https://github.com/midaskira/Hellstrap/raw/main/Images/Hellstrap-full-light.png" width="420" alt="Hellstrap Light Mode">
 </p>

-> **⚠ Caution:** The only official sources to download Hellstrap are this GitHub repository and our [Discord server](https://discord.gg/UuxcfqPNnA).
+> **⚠ Warning:** The only official sources to download Hellstrap are this GitHub repository and our [Discord server](https://discord.gg/UuxcfqPNnA).
 Any other websites offering downloads are **not affiliated** with us.

 ---